leobalter/proposal-shadowproxy/README.md

 ## Lookup and Current Usage Data

 In an example using an application in production, a quick overview shows the lookup number being high.
-A 3 clicks interaction on a page of a ticket system, shows that a framework system has the `get` trap is invoked 74828 times and `getOwnPropertyDescriptor` is invoked 29988 times
+A 3 clicks interaction on a page of a ticket system, shows that a framework system has the `get` trap is invoked 74828 times and `getOwnPropertyDescriptor` is invoked 29988 times.

 > __ACTION__: Grab more data